 Syn: Abies menziesii Mirbel 1825; A. mucronata Rafinesque; A. taxifolia Poiret 1805, not Desfontaines 1804; Pinus taxifolia Lambert 1803, not Salisbury 1796; Pseudotsuga douglasii (Lindley) Carrière; Ps. mucronata (Rafinesque) Sudworth; Ps. taxifolia (Lambert) Britton (Lipscomb 1993).
-In fact, an extremely complex nomenclatural controversy that surrounded this species from 1800 to 1950, during which time it went through many names that, for one reason or another, were shown to be illegitimate; for a detailer recounting of this controversy, see Reveal [n.d.].
+In fact, an extremely complex nomenclatural controversy surrounded this species from 1800 to 1950, during which time it went through many names that, for one reason or another, were shown to be illegitimate; for a detailed recounting of this controversy, see Reveal [n.d.].

 See var. menziesii.
 This is the largest member of the Pinaceae (the second largest, Picea sitchensis, grows with P. menziesii in the coastal forests of NW North America) and larger by far than the other species in the genus.

 See var. menziesii.

 Many chronologies representing both varieties exist.
 The species has been used extensively in climate reconstruction and archeological dating.
 It has also been employed in ecological studies and stable isotope work.

 Pseudotsuga menziesii is one of the world's most important timber trees, valued in both the Old and New worlds (Burns and Honkala 1990, Lipscomb 1993).
 It has been widely planted in New Zealand and is there regarded as an invasive weed.